paulkroe/Torchify/README.md

 ## 2. Implementation Description

 The lexer implementation is split into two key components: DFA logic and lexer logic.
+Both can be found in `compiler/LexicalPhase`.

 ### DFA Logic
 The core DFA logic is simple and encapsulated in the `DFA` class.
 Each DFA represents one token class, and the lexer uses a collection of DFAs to process input.
 A notable method in this implementation is `status()`, which returns the current state of the DFA: